Civilization-Lab/gov-graph-nextjs-example/README.md

 The `@Civilization-Lab/gov-graph` package is published to GitHub Packages as a private package.
 You'll need a GitHub Personal Access Token with access to this package.

-#### Steps to get access:
+#### Option 1: Get a Token from CivLab Team (Recommended)

-1. **Request Package Access**: Contact the CivLab team to grant your GitHub account access to the `@Civilization-Lab/gov-graph` package.
+Contact the CivLab team to request a GitHub Personal Access Token that already has access to the `@Civilization-Lab/gov-graph` package.
+This is the simplest approach.

+#### Option 2: Generate Your Own Token

+This the can your Github account was granted access to the package, follow these steps:

-2. **Create a Personal Access Token**:
+**Create a Personal Access Token**:

 - Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
 - Click "Generate new token (classic)"
 - Give it a descriptive name (e.g., "CivLab Gov Graph Package Access")
 - Select the following scopes:
   - `read:packages` - Download packages from GitHub Package Registry
 - Click "Generate token"
 - **Copy the token immediately** (you won't be able to see it again)

-3. **Add the token to your environment**:
+#### Add the token to your environment:

 - Add `GITHUB_TOKEN=your_token_here` to your `.env` file
 - The token will be used automatically by Yarn to authenticate with GitHub Packages

 #### Troubleshooting Package Access